mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 Even in the 15th century, nations, companies and guilds and churches competed, and ran international concerns.
 But somewhere between Gutenberg's Bible and Luther's 95 Theses these companies changed.
-Not with business process reengineering, or total quality circles - but changed like leaving the water and walking on land changed.
+Not with business process re-engineering, or total quality circles - but changed like leaving the water and walking on land changed.
 I have no idea how to quantify the advantages a company whose staff can all read and write will have over a company whose staff are illiterate.
 It's not one of lower labour cost, or better marketing, it's something else...Deep in our bones we *know* that literacy changes everything.
-Its so built into us andy into everyone we know that we cannot imagine a world where we cannot read or write.
+Its so built into us and into everyone we know that we cannot imagine a world where we cannot read or write.

 Anyway, you, like the poor people wanting to get to the bar, can see where I am taking this.
-The ability to marshall knowledge, to code and compile and compute, the natural inclination to arrange the world so it can be iterated over, the ability to turn a business from a medieval scriptorium into an automated system is software literacy.
+The ability to marshal knowledge, to code and compile and compute, the natural inclination to arrange the world so it can be iterated over, the ability to turn a business from a medieval scriptorium into an automated system is software literacy.